brmdv/3D-houses/README.md

 # 3D houses from LiDAR data

-In this project, the goal is to
+In this project, the goal is to create a #D plot of a house, anywere in Flanders.

 ## About the data
 The data that is used is sourced from the second edition of the “_Digitaal Hoogtemodel Vlaanderen_” ([DHMV II](https://overheid.vlaanderen.be/informatie-vlaanderen/producten-diensten/digitaal-hoogtemodel-dhmv)) from AGIV.
 It consists of

 ### DSM, DTM and CHM
-The data that is used is sourced from
+The data that is used is sourced from [AGIV](https://agiv.be), […].

 * **Versnijdingen**: https://download.vlaanderen.be/Producten/Detail?id=111&title=Kaartbladversnijdingen_NGI_klassieke_reeks#
   [[https://download.vlaanderen.be/Producten/getImage/4421/